ChicoState/FightMe/backend/README.md

         "conversations": []
         }
         ```
+3. If you want to delete a chatroom, you can!
+It will delete all the messages and conversations in the chatroom.
+Just be sure to know the chatroom id.
+    * If you want to delete the chatroom with id:1, use http://localhost:8080/api/chatroom/1 on DELETE
 3. Create a message with the chatroom id you just created with no conversations.
     * Heres an example of the JSON body for the POST request:
     With the URL being: http://localhost:8080/api/messages/1 on POST